deployKF/website/content/guides/external/object-store.md

                 ## setting `fromEnv` to `true` disables all other auth methods
                 ## so the AWS Credential Provider Chain will try to use IRSA-based auth
                 fromEnv: true
+        ```

+??? warning "deployKF `0.1.4` and earlier"

+    If you are using deployKF `0.1.4` or earlier, you will need to explicitly set `kubeflow_tools.pipelines.kfpV2.minioFix` to `false`.
+    Note that newer versions of deployKF do not have this value, as the MinIO issue has been resolved.

+    For example:

+    ```yaml
+    kubeflow_tools:
+      pipelines:
+        kfpV2:
           ## NOTE: only required if you are using 'sample-values.yaml' as a base
           ##       as `minioFix` can only be 'true' when using the embedded MinIO
-            #kfpV2:
-            #  minioFix: false
+          minioFix: false
     ```